-If you are unsure, check you offer for instructions or visit the Get Started website.
+If you are unsure, check your offer for instructions or visit the Get Started web page.
 If you have conditions associated with your offer, you will need to have met them before commencing your enrolment.

 If you are an International student, you will need to commence your student visa application as soon as you receive your Confirmation of Enrolment (CoE) to ensure that you are ready to study at Melbourne by the first day of Semester 1.